Cluster A. Bible

 This course has no prerequisites.

-SOC31 General Sociology
+SOC31 Introduction to Sociology

 This course has no prerequisites.